Saquon Barkley: 2022 season

 Against the Tennessee Titans in Week 1, Barkley rushed for 164 yards, a touchdown, and caught six passes for 30 yards in the 21–20 comeback win.
 He converted the go-ahead two point conversion late in the fourth quarter.
 Barkley's performance on Sunday resulted in him receiving the NFC Offensive Player of the Week.
-In Week 3, Barkley had 126 scrimmage yards and a rushing touchdown in the 23–16 loss to the Dallas Cowboys.
-In Week 4, Barkley had 146 rushing yards in the 20–12 victory over the Chicago Bears.
+In Week 3, Barkley had 126 scrimmage yards and a rushing touchdown in the 23–16 loss to the Cowboys.
+In Week 4, Barkley had 146 rushing yards in the 20–12 victory over the Bears.
+He was named to the Pro Bowl.
+In Week 10 against the Texans, he had 35 carries for 152 rushing yards and a rushing touchdown in the 24–16 victory.
+Overall, he finished the 2022 season with 295 carries for 1,312 rushing yards and ten rushing touchdowns to go along with 57 receptions for 338 receiving yards.
+He finished fourth in the NFL and first in the NFC in rushing yards.
+In the Wild Card Round of the playoffs, he had 109 scrimmage yards and two rushing touchdowns in the 31–24 victory over the Minnesota Vikings.
+He was ranked 31st by his fellow players on the NFL Top 100 Players of 2023.

 2023 season

 On March 7, 2023, the Giants placed the non-exclusive franchise tag on Barkley.
+He signed the franchise tag after it was adjusted to add a $2 million signing bonus and incentives on July 26.